haampie/SymmetricEigenProblem.jl/README.md

 A more or less working implementation of the QR-algorithm for real, symmetric, tridiagonal matrices.

+Turns out trivial bulge-chasing can be competitive with MRRR.

 ## Features
 - Fast computation of eigenvectors through applying Given's rotations in bulk without using GEMM.
 Assumes avx2 currently, but can be made generic.
 [1]
 - Otherwise standard bulge chasing with Wilkinson shifts, no multiple tightly packed bulges or anything.